 2. Water Can Aid Weight Loss

-Water is a great appetite suppressant, making you feel fuller.
-Drinking a glass of water before meals can curb your appetite, helping you to eat less without feeling hungry.
-Because water is 100% calorie-free, substituting it for higher-calorie beverages can help with weight loss.
+Water is a great appetite suppressant because it makes you feel fuller.
+Drinking a glass of water before meals can curb your appetite, helping you eat less without feeling hungry.
+Since water is 100% calorie-free, substituting it for higher-calorie beverages can help with weight loss.

 Two separate studies showed that increasing water intake to over 1 liter (34 oz) per day resulted in an extra 4.4 pounds of weight loss over a 12-month period.
 That’s roughly 17,000 additional calories burned annually.